dropbox/stone/README.rst

 Types can also be composed of other types::

    struct Team
-       doc:
-           Information relevant to a team.
+       "Information relevant to a team."

-       name String:
+       name String
-           The name of the team.
+           "The name of the team."

        example default
            name="Acme, Inc."

-   struct AccountInfo:
+   struct AccountInfo
-       doc:
-           Information for a user's account.
+       "Information for a user's account."

-       display_name String:
+       display_name String
-           The full name of a user.
+           "The full name of a user."
-       space Space:
+       space Space
-           The user's quota.
+           "The user's quota."
-       is_paired Boolean:
+       is_paired Boolean
-           Whether the user has a personal and business account. team Team|Null:
+           "Whether the user has a personal and business account." team Team|Null
-           If this paired account is a member of a team.
+           "If this paired account is a member of a team."

        example default "Paired account"
            display_name="Jon Snow"